9Bakabaka/StarLightTeaHouseBot/README.md

 ### About what to eat today:
 Put food names in a file named "foodlist.txt", one food name per line.
-Bot would randomly choose one food name from the list.
+When triggered "/eattoday" or message contain words like "今天吃什么", bot would randomly choose one food name from the list.